 As covered by the Constitution and Canons of the Episcopal Church, Title IV specifically.

 What Is Title IV?

 - A discernment process designed to help the Church address serious misconduct by its ordained leaders

 - A series of conversations

-- An ecclesiastical process, not a legal process
+- An ecclesiastical process, not a secular legal process

-What are the Guiding Principles behind the new Title IV?
+What Are The Guiding Principles Behind the Title IV Process?

 - Emphasize pastoral care for all

-- Be less adversarial than the previous Title IV
+- Be less adversarial than prior disciplinary processes

-- Reflect our theology as people of faith and promote repentance, forgiveness, healing, reconciliation, justice, restitution and amendment of life
+- Reflect our theology as people of faith, promoting repentance, forgiveness, healing, reconciliation, justice, restitution and amendment of life

 - Allow for the story to be told early in the process

 - Provide options and flexibility to resolve matters constructively

 What Standards of Conduct for Clergy Are Named In Title IV?

 Every member of the clergy is expected to abide by the following Standards of Conduct and shall be accountable for any breach thereof.